hoontaeklee/bloght-Hugo/content/post/Paper_Review_2020.md

 - **Why did I read this paper?**

-**It is often easier to get a knowledge** (i.e., model, concept, equation, and so forth) not from the original descriptive paper, **but from other papers using the knowledge** because they introduce the knowledge after masticating it, not as it is.
+**It is often easier to get knowledge** (i.e., model, concept, equation, and so forth) not from the original descriptive paper, **but from other papers using the knowledge** because they introduce the knowledge after masticating it, not as it is.

 This paper masticates **the stochastic antecedent modelling (SAM) framework** for beginners.
 This study describes what SAM does and how SAM does it, and why SAM does it with a simple example and without complicated equations.
 Whereas, the original paper (Ogle et al., 2015[^1]) provides in-depth explanation about the SAM, but the mathematical expressions cover here and there, making readers terrified even though the two studies exemplified the same case.